ChrisCPH/OLA2/README.md

 Presentation found in Measuring_distance_between_datapoints.pdf

-In the App folder is the web app create using flask
+In the App folder is the web app created using flask and pickle to save the model